Cosys-Lab/2025-SIMULATION-DEVS-FMI3.0/README.md

 # 2025-SIMULATION-DEVS-FMI3.0

-This repository contains all the code required to reproduce the results of the paper **"Adapting DEVS Semantics to FMI 3.0 Co-Simulation Using Synchronous Clocks"**.
+This repository contains all the code required to reproduce the results of the paper **"Adapting Parallel DEVS Semantics to FMI 3.0 Co-Simulation Using Synchronous Clocks"** (*SIMULATION*, 2025, doi: <https://doi.org/10.1177/00375497251393255>).

 ## 📌 Steps to Reproduce